typelevel/fs2/docs/ReadmeExample.md

 implicit val cs: ContextShift[IO] = IO.contextShift(scala.concurrent.ExecutionContext.Implicits.global)

-//note: this should be shut down when it's no longer necessary - normally that's at the end of your app.
+// Note: to make these examples work in docs, we create a `Blocker` manually here but in real code,
+// we should always use `Blocker[IO]`, which returns the blocker as a resource that shuts down the pool
+// upon finalization, like in the original example.
-//See the whole README example for proper resource management in terms of ExecutionContexts. val blockingExecutionContext = ExecutionContext.fromExecutorService(Executors.newCachedThreadPool())
+// See the whole README example for proper resource management in terms of `Blocker`. val blockingPool = ExecutionContext.fromExecutorService(Executors.newCachedThreadPool()) val blocker: Blocker = Blocker.unsafeFromExecutionContext(blockingPool)

 def fahrenheitToCelsius(f: Double): Double =
   (f - 32.0) * (5.0/9.0)